iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS-Grid Advanced.md

     stretch — positions grid items to fill the grid area (default)

 align-self and justify-self accept the same values as align-items and justify-items.
 You can read about these values on the Mozilla Developer Network.
 The definitions for these values can also be found in the documentation.
 It is important to note that the page with the definitions includes some values that are not accepted in CSS Grid layout.

+## Implicit vs. Explicit Grid

+So far, we have been explicitly defining the dimensions and quantities of our grid elements using various properties.
+This works well in many cases, such as a landing page for a business that will display a specific amount of information at all times.

+However, there are instances in which we don’t know how much information we’re going to display.
+For example, consider online shopping.
+Often, these web pages include the option at the bottom of the search results to display a certain quantity of results or to display ALL results on a single page.
+When displaying all results, the web developer can’t know in advance how many elements will be in the search results each time.

+What happens if the developer has specified a 3-column, 5-row grid (for a total of 15 items), but the search results return 30?

+Something called the implicit grid takes over.
+The implicit grid is an algorithm built into the specification for CSS Grid that determines default behavior for the placement of elements when there are more than fit into the grid specified by the CSS.

+The default behavior of the implicit grid is as follows: items fill up rows first, adding new rows as necessary.
+New grid rows will only be tall enough to contain the content within them.
+In the next exercise, you’ll learn how to change this default behavior.